postalserver/docs/content/en/install/upgrade-to-v2.md

 For all the **Tracking Domains** that you have configured (for example `track.yourdomain.com`) you will need to do the following:

-1. Configure a virutal host in your web proxy to route all requests for each tracking domain to the Postal web server (on port 5000).
+1. Configure a virtual host in your web proxy to route all requests for each tracking domain to the Postal web server (on port 5000).
 2. Ensure that all requests going through the proxy have the `X-Postal-Track-Host: 1` header.
 3. Issue an SSL certificate for all these hosts.
 4. Ensure that your web proxy is listening on the IP address that you previously used for the Postal `fast_server`.
-5. As there is no longer a requirement for Postal to have two IP addresses, you should update all your DNS records that reference your secondary IP to point to the main IP that you use for Postal.
+5. As there is no longer a requirement for Postal to have two IP addresses, you can update all your DNS records that reference your secondary IP to point to the main IP that you use for Postal.

 ## Checking configuration